When will you say that your project is successfully completed?

-- How much influence has he on the project?
+- How much influence do they have on the project?

 - What is the interest level of the stakeholder?

-- How much does he desire to be involved with the project?
+- How much do they desire to be involved with the project?

-Power and Interest: In this classification, stakeholders are grouped as per their power and interest towards the project and its outcome.
+In this type of classification, you group the stakeholders according to their power and level of interest in the project or its outcome.

-Power and Influence: Here, stakeholders are grouped according to their power and level of influence on the project and its outcome.
+Here, stakeholders are grouped according to their power and level of influence on the project or its outcome.

-Influence and Impact: This classification is based on the influence and impact of the stakeholders on the project.
+This classification is based on the influence and impact of the stakeholders on the project or its outcome.

-Power, Urgency and Legitimacy: This model is also known as the Salience Model.
+This model is also known as the Salience Model.
+Unlike other classification models, this model uses three parameters to classify project stakeholders.
 Here, stakeholders are classified as per their power, urgency and legitimacy.

 Stakeholder Management Strategy